awsdocs/aws-config-developer-guide/doc_source/s3-bucket-policy.md

 # Permissions for the Amazon S3 Bucket<a name="s3-bucket-policy"></a>

 By default, all Amazon S3 buckets and objects are private\.
-Only the resource owner and the AWS account that created the bucket can access that bucket and any objects it contains\.
+Only the resource owner which is the AWS account that created the bucket can access that bucket and any objects it contains\.
 The resource owner can, however, choose to grant access permissions to other resources and users\.
 One way to do this is to write an access policy\.

-If AWS Config creates an S3 bucket for you automatically \(for example, if you use the AWS Config console or use the `aws config subscribe` command to set up your delivery channel\) or you choose an existing S3 bucket already existing in your account, these permissions are automatically added to the S3 bucket\.
-However, if you specify an existing S3 bucket from another account, you must ensure that the S3 bucket has the correct permissions\.
+If AWS Config creates an Amazon S3 bucket for you automatically \(for example, if you use AWS Config console to set up your delivery channel\), these permissions are automatically added to Amazon S3 bucket\.
+However, if you specify an existing Amazon S3 bucket, you must ensure that the S3 bucket has the correct permissions\.

 **Contents**
 + [Required Permissions for the Amazon S3 Bucket When Using IAM Roles](#required-permissions-in-another-account)